310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 Although, when you compare that glasses-vice-president to the person who carries a sword or the karate club person, he seems weak…

-But I get nervous just remembering he’s an upperclassman or part of the student council…
+But I get nervous just remembering he’s an upperclassman or part of the Student Council…

 Whenever Morisawa-senpai does something dumb, that person usually scolds him with a death glare…